imaginerio/omeka-s-docker/README.md

 From the directory containing the "docker-compose.yml" file:

-- sudo docker-compose up
+- sudo docker-compose up -d

 This will deploy three Docker containers:

-- Container 1: db (image: mysql)
+- Container 1: mysql
-- Container 2: db_admin (image: phpmyadmin/phpmyadmin) (connected to container 1)
+- Container 2: phpmyadmin (connected to container 1; run behind nginx/php)
-- Container 3: omeka-s (image: dodeeric/omeka-s) (connected to container 1; run behind apache/php)
+- Container 3: omeka-s (connected to container 1; run behind apache/php)

 With your browser, go to: